CyVerse-learning-materials/nanodj/index.rst

 3. Under “Analysis Name” leave the defaults or make any desired notes.

-4. Under “Parameters” for ‘Input folder', you'll see that the nanodj_notebooks folder has been prefiled for you.
+4. Under “Parameters” for ‘Input files', click the "+" and browse ``data_transfer.sh`` (iplantcollaborative > example_data > nanodj and select ``data_transfer.sh`` script).

 5. Click **Launch Analysis**.
-You will receive a notification that the job has been submitted and running with the "Access your running analysis here".
+You will receive couple of notifications on the bell corresponding to job submission and running with the "Access your running analysis here".

 ..
 Tip::